What is Invoice Financing or Factoring?

 Let’s assume that you have a $50,000 invoice with 30-day terms — and how the process works

-- The invoice finance company purchases your newly issued invoice of $50,000, and provides the issuer $45,000, while holding the remaining amount, $5,000, in reserve.
+• The invoice finance company purchases your newly issued invoice of $50,000, and provides the issuer $45,000, while holding the remaining amount, $5,000, in reserve.

-- This process continues throughout the commitment in the invoice financing agreement
+• This process continues throughout the commitment in the invoice financing agreement.

-Is Invoice Financing Worth the Cost?
+Is Invoice Factoring Worth the Expense?

 The answer to this question depends on your company.
 If you’re in need of a quick cash advance for your enterprise, invoice financing may be the best option due to the relatively low cost you have to pay.